Polycythaemia, or erythrocytosis, means having a high concentration of red blood cells in your blood.

 Polycythaemia vera (PV)

-PV is a rare condition usually caused by a fault in a gene called the JAK2 gene, which causes the bone marrow cells to produce too many red blood cells.
+PV is a rare condition usually caused by a fault in the JAK2 gene, which causes the bone marrow cells to produce too many red blood cells.

 Although caused by a genetic fault, PV isn't usually inherited.
 Most cases develop later in life, with 60 the average age of diagnosis.